factrylabs/historian/README.md

 The collector you just created is now in an initial state ([ ]).
 Select the collector from the list and click `Generate token`.
 Copy this token to the clipboard.

-Then proceed with the installation of your collector according to the README at https://github.com/factrylabs/collector.
+with the installThen proceed ation of your collector according to the README at https://github.com/factrylabs/collector.
 Pass the copied token as `API_TOKEN`.

 For example:
 ```